 Your Guide on How to Get a Student Visa for Canada

-Study permits is the term used in Canada to refer to student visas.
-Your study permit allows you to stay in Canada, but you need an Electronic Travel Authorization (eTA) or a visitor visa to enter the country.
+• Note: A study permit does not serve as a visa, so students may also need an Electronic Travel Authorization (eTA) or a visitor visa to enter the country.
 Once your study permit has been approved, you will receive an eTA automatically.

 Students in Canada

-Here are the steps required to get a student visa in Canada and some advice on language proficiency proof and on some country-specific requirements.
+Here are the Canadian student visa requirements and some advice on language proficiency proof and on some country-specific requirements.

-If you still haven’t chosen a programme, you can use the StudyPortals search tool to find a programme and school that meets your criteria.
+If you haven’t chosen a programme yet, use the StudyPortals search tool to find a programme and school that meets your criteria.
 To search, select the type of degree you’re looking for - Bachelor’s, Master’s, or Ph.D. - type in your field of study followed by “Canada,” and hit search.

 Canadian university

-2. Check if you need a student visa
+2. Check if you need a study permit

 Not everyone needs a student visa.
-There are agreements between Canada and some countries, exempting students from obtaining the permit.
+There are agreements between Canada and certain countries that exempt students from obtaining a permit.
 If you’re unsure whether you will need a study permit for your stay in Canada, you can find out by answering a quick questionnaire detailing your situation

 In short, you don’t need a Canadian study permit if: